UPBGE/UPBGE-Docs/source/manual/editors/text/index.rst

 Template Menu
 -------------

-The *Text Editor* has some dedicated Python scripts, Python Components, GLSL shaders, which are useful for writing tools, like a class/function/variable browser, completion...
+The *Text Editor* has some dedicated templates for Python scripts, Python Components and GLSL shaders, which are useful for writing tools, like a class/function/variable browser, completion...

 .. figure:: /images/Editors/editors-text_editor-template_files.png